PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Evaluation and Results

-We adopt CoT based on Vanilla LLMs to guide LLMs in providing their thinking process before generating patches.
-We compare CoT with another popular reasoning strategy, Tree of Thought (ToT), and Vanilla LLMs.
-As shown in Table \ref{cot_tot}, most LLMs show improvement with CoT compared to Vanilla LLMs.
-Yi-Coder-9B and GPT-3.5 improve most, with CF increasing by 31 and 7 and PF increasing by 32 and 10.
-When using ToT, GPT-4o-mini, Llama-3.1-8B, and Stable-Code-3B see decreases of 7, 19, and 2 in CF, respectively.
-In comparison, CoT generally performs better than ToT across the 7 LLMs.
+We compare three prompt strategies for patch generation: Vanilla prompting, Chain-of-Thought (CoT), and Tree-of-Thought (ToT).
+As shown in Table~\ref{cot_tot}, CoT is generally the most effective strategy.
+Compared with Vanilla prompting, most LLMs achieve better repair performance with CoT.
+Yi-Coder-9B and GPT-3.5 show the largest gains, with CF improving by 31 and 7, and PF improving by 32 and 10, respectively.
+In contrast, ToT does not consistently improve performance and even reduces CF for GPT-4o-mini, Llama-3.1-8B, and Stable-Code-3B by 7, 19, and 2, respectively.
+Overall, CoT outperforms ToT on most evaluated LLMs.

-EM evaluates LLMs' ability to match ground-truth patches from developers, while low EM may lead to the overfitting problem~\cite{qi2015analysis}.
-It can be seen that the improvement in EM by CoT is relatively stable, with GPT-4o-mini improving by 2.83\%, GPT-3.5 improving by 2.86\%, Qwen2.5-Coder-7B improving by 3.03\%, Qwen2.5-Coder-3B improving by 3.59\%, Llama-3.1-8B improving by 3.98\% and Stable-Code-3B improving by 3.7\%.